Video Marketing

 Like how-to videos, thought leadership videos help to improve brand value.
 The purpose is to share your expert knowledge in your field.
 Thought leadership videos are great for earning quality links.

-This can be a more-time consuming type of professional video to create.
+This can be a more time-consuming type of professional video to create.
 If you want to learn more about how to create your own thought leadership content, check out this video from Vidyard (a WSI partner!) to learn more about it:

 Option 4: The News Story Video

 A news story is basically a press release in video format.
 Video gets more attention, and it’s more likely to get on news site columns.
-News stories are quite similar to thought leadership videos with more focus on topicality.
+News stories are quite similar to thought leadership videos, with more focus on topicality.

 Option 5: The Creative Video